ysthakur/fred/writeup/writeup.typ

 Here are the results:
 #table(
   columns: (auto, auto, auto),
+  align: (right, right, right),
   table.header([Lazy mark scan only?], [Timestamp counter], [Clock (s)]), [No], [74647376], [0.028586],
   [Yes], [29478684752], [11.289244]
 )

 I'd go into how my algorithm is orders of magnitude faster than base lazy mark scan, but this benchmark means basically nothing.
-The only thing it really tells you is that there can be cases where my algorithm is faster than lazy mark scan, but even calculations on a blackboard would've told you that.
-This benchmark doesn't help one get a sense of how much faster my algorithm would be in general.
+I can tune the results by changing the size of the `Store` or the number of `Player` objects created.
+The only thing it really tells you is that there can be cases where my algorithm is faster than lazy mark scan.

-== `stupid.fred`
+== `stupid.fred` <stupid_benchmark>

 If the previous benchmark wasn't artificial enough for you, this one definitely will be.
 I wanted to come up with something where my algorithm would perform worse than base lazy mark scan.
 This can happen if the overhead from inserting PCRs into the right bucket (sorted) is too high.
 You need to have a bunch of SCCs, and you need to often have objects from higher SCCs being added to the list of PCRs after objects from lower SCCs.
 This is a situation that probably isn't uncommon in real codebases.

-But I realized when writing this report that this isn't an actual problem.
-It just happens with my specific implementation.
-The number of SCCs will always be low, so the runtime can simply allocate an array holding all the PCR buckets at the very beginning of the program.
-When adding a new PCR, we can index into this array using the PCR's SCC.
-Adding PCRs now becomes a constant-time operation.

-Nevertheless, I went to the effort of making this benchmark, so I'll leave this bit in.
 I couldn't actually come up with a decent example, so I wrote a script to do it for me.
 The script first generates 200 types.
 Each type $T_(i+1)$ has a field of type $T_i$.
 The script then generates an object of type $T_199$.
 Then it goes from $T_199$ down to $T_0$, adding objects to the list of PCRs.
 With base lazy mark scan, adding PCRs is a constant time operation, but with my algorithm, it's linear time, since an object of type $T_i$ here would have to go through $199 - i$ objects first.

 All of the stuff described above is then run 50,000 times.
 Here are the results:
 #table(
   columns: (auto, auto, auto),
+  align: (right, right, right),
   table.header([Lazy mark scan only?], [Timestamp counter], [Clock (s)]), [No], [27741037106], [10.623692],
   [Yes], [11054113602], [4.233204]
 )

+But I realized when writing this report that this problem only happens with my specific implementation.
+The PCR buckets can be held in an array rather than a linked list.
+The number of SCCs is known statically and will always be low, so this is fine.
+When adding a new PCR, we can index into this array using the PCR's SCC.
+Adding PCRs now becomes a constant-time operation.

-After using an array like I mentioned above, I ran the stupid benchmark again.
+After making this modification, I ran the stupid benchmark again.
 Now, both algorithms have about the same performance!
 #table(
   columns: (auto, auto, auto),
+  align: (right, right, right),
   table.header([Lazy mark scan only?], [Timestamp counter], [Clock (s)]), [No], [8890733476], [3.404776],
   [Yes], [10184751983], [3.900381]